 One example of these techniques is plyometrics, or “jump training”.
-In particular, Jamaican athletes do hurdle drills to strengthen their calves and hips.
+In particular, athletes like jamaican sprinter Usain Bolt do hurdle drills to strengthen their calves and hips.
 This is because studies prove there is a connection between calf size and the quality of sprint performance.
 They state that the calf muscle can help the athlete to accelerate more over the first few metres, which is when they are slowest.

-The 100m record in the men’s event has been broken many times, but it’s a different story for the women's record.
-U.S athlete Florence Griffith-Joyner set the 100m record in 10.49 seconds at the 1988 Olympics in Seoul.
-The only person who has come close since is fellow U.S athlete Carmelita Jeter, with 10.64 seconds in 2009.
+The 100m world record holder in the men’s event has been broken many times, but it’s a different story for the women's world record.
+U.S athlete Florence Griffith-Joyner set the 100m world record in 10.49 seconds at the 1988 Olympic games in Seoul.
+The only person who has come close to the 100 m running record since is fellow U.S athlete Carmelita Jeter, with 10.64 seconds in 2009.

 To break the world record, tall sprinters need to continue strengthening their hips and shorter ones must contact their muscles more quickly.
 However, studies say it won’t be lowered below 9.2 seconds, or athletes’ bones would become heavier and would cause them to gain weight.

 Work out the average 100 meter time by age, by looking at the average 100 yard dash time you can figure out what is the average and try to beat your personal best time, some workouts can help you improve the 100 yard sprint average time.
 Try 100 m shuttle run or 100 yard sprint workout.